mikra01/timerpool/README.md

 Comments, bug reports and PR´s always welcome.

 to compile and run the tests type
-"nim tests" within the projects main directory
+"nim timerpool_tests" within the projects main directory